I. Binghamton University: General Information

 The director is responsible for providing quality programming that enriches the educational experience of students.
 Campus Recreational Services offers a vast array of activities for individuals and various interest groups on campus, all of which offer opportunities to create a balanced lifestyle through wellness and physical activity.
 There are five distinct recreational programs: Club Sports, Intramural Sports, Open Recreation, Outdoor Pursuits and Wellness Services.

-The assistant dean directs all aspects of the campus student conduct system, including advising students of their rights, protection guarantees, and responsibilities as members of the campus community.
-The assistant dean resolves alleged violations of the University's Rules of Student Conduct or refers charges to the appropriate hearing body and trains students and staff who serve on judicial boards.
-The assistant dean works closely with the dean of students to manage all aspects of the Office of the Dean of Students.
+The associate dean directs all aspects of the campus student conduct system, including advising students of their rights, protection guarantees, and responsibilities as members of the campus community.
+The associate dean resolves alleged violations of the University's Rules of Student Conduct or refers charges to the appropriate hearing body and trains students and staff who serve on judicial boards.
+The associate dean works closely with the dean of students to manage all aspects of the Office of the Dean of Students.

 The director is responsible for providing advocacy and support to students of color and under-represented students in their academic and social adjustment to the University and coordinating diversity programs that promote multicultural awareness, understanding, meaningful inter-group interaction and dialogue at Binghamton University.
 The director also works closely with the dean of students to provide support to students in crisis.